wp-plugins/loginradius-for-wordpress/readme.txt

 = 3.0 =
 * New layout for Social Commenting
 * Added Social Counter
-* Enhanced Socail Sharing with updates
+* Enhanced Social Sharing with updates
 * Wordpress admin UI improvement
 * Added a separate menu item - LoginRadius in admin panel
 * Username/password is not sent to user before email verification